Maryland University of Integrative Health allows advanced standing, transfer credit, and course exemptions for students in the following programs.

 ISCI547a Physiology I Course: Students who have completed StraighterLine’s BIOL201 Anatomy & Physiology I AND BIOL202 Anatomy & Physiology II courses can transfer these credits and be exempt from taking MUIH’s ISCI547a Physiology I course in MUIH’s M.S.
 Nutrition and Integrative Health and M.S.
 Clinical Herbal Medicine programs.

 Doctor of Clinical Nutrition Admission Requirements: Applicants for MUIH’s Doctor of Clinical Nutrition program can fulfill the necessary admission requirements by completing the following StraighterLine courses.
 The physiology or anatomy and physiology admission requirement can be fulfilled by completing StraighterLine’s BIOL201 Anatomy & Physiology I AND BIOL202 Anatomy & Physiology II courses.
+3 credits of the biochemistry admission requirement can be fulfilled by completing StraighterLine’s CHEM450 Biochemistry course.
 The clinical or life sciences admission requirement can be fulfilled by completing StraighterLine’s BIOL101 Introduction to Biology, BIOL250 Microbiology, and/or CHEM101 General Chemistry I courses.
 The behavioral science admission requirement can be fulfilled by completing StraighterLine’s PSY101 Introduction to Psychology course.
 (These courses may only be used to fulfill admission requirements and credit for these courses may not be transferred to MUIH’s doctoral programs.)

 MUIH’s Doctoral Acupuncture Admission Requirements: Applicants for MUIH’s doctoral acupuncture programs who have not previously taken courses in chemistry, biology, and psychology can fulfill these admission requirements by completing StraighterLine’s BIOL101 Introduction to Biology, CHEM101 General Chemistry I, and PSY101 Introduction to Psychology courses.
 (These courses may only be used to fulfill admission requirements and credit for these courses may not be transferred to MUIH’s doctoral programs.)